 - IBM 4033 LAN Connection for Printers and Plotters - IBM 7318 Serial Communications Network Server - IBM 8260 Multiprotocol Intelligent Switching Hub

-These alternatives allow IBM Infoprint Manager for Windows to drive printers as if they were directly attached, even when all parallel and serial ports are in use.
-These alternative attachment methods may also improve system performance.
+These alternatives allow InfoPrint Manager for Windows to drive printers as if they were directly attached, even when all parallel and serial ports are in use.
+These alternative attachment methods can also improve system performance.

 Supported data streams